 Director, Drum and Guitar Teacher

 Having started playing at 3 years old, Oli found his passion for drumming at a very young age.
-Largely self-taught, his first public performance was while still in Primary School and since then he has added guitar, bass, piano and voice to his growing list of instruments.
+Largely self-taught, his first public performance was whilst he was in Primary School, and since then he has added guitar, bass, piano and voice to his growing list of instruments.

-Oli began teaching music privately at 16 years old and has been teaching lessons in schools for 7 years.
-Music has always been an enormous part of his life and ODM is an extension of himself in sharing his love of music with people of all ages.
+Oli began teaching music privately at 16 years old and has been teaching lessons in schools for a decade.
+Music has always been an enormous part of his life, and ODM is an extension of himself in sharing his love of music with people of all ages.

 ODM encompasses everything that Oli loves about music: excellent performance; accessibility for everyone; and growing a passion for music of all genres.

 Vanessa teaches piano lessons within schools and also privately.
-Music has always been a passion of her’s and over the years she has managed to achieve Grade 8 on piano.
-She also has Grade 3 on Trumpet, plays a little guitar and also sing’s.
-She has now been solely teaching piano for the past two years.
-Vanessa love’s to see her students grow in confidence and go from strength to strength.
-She is currently taking a few of those students through their Grade exams.
+Music has always been a passion of hers and over the years she has achieved Grade 8 on piano.
+She also has Grade 3 on Trumpet, plays a little guitar and also sings.
+She has been solely teaching piano for the last two years.
+Vanessa loves to see her students grow in confidence and go from strength to strength with their skills and abilities.
+She is currently taking a few of those talented students through their Grade exams.

 Alongside teaching, She has also played at weddings and some local events.

 Writing music is a hobby of hers.
 She has written and recorded her first EP, and most recently wrote and recorded a song for mental health awareness.